sendbird/sendbird-calls-javascript/README.md

 ```

 ## Receive a call
-Receive incoming calls by registering handler object.
+Receive incoming calls by registering the event handler.
 Accept or decline incoming calls using the `directCall.accept()` or the `directCall.end()` methods.

-If the call is accepted, a media session will be established by the SDK.
+If the call is accepted, a media session will automatically be established by the SDK.

-Event handlers muse be registered before accepting a call.
-Once registered, this listeners enable reacting to mid-call events via callbacks methods.
+The event handler muse be registered before accepting a call.
+Once registered, the listeners enable reacting to mid-call events via callbacks methods.

 ```javascript
 SendBirdCall.addListener(UNIQUE_HANDLER_ID, {